Ruby-Network/ruby/README.md

 -   Customizable apps and games

--   Almost 100% mobile friendly (only a few pages are not mobile friendly)

 -   about:blank cloaking

 -   Easy to use clean UI/UX

--   Easy to self host
+-   Semi-easy to self host

 -   Tab cloaking